ryanehamil/GetCountryFromIP/README.md

 # lookupip

-Simple go executable to task an ip and get the results from ip-api https://ip-api.com/
+Simple Go executable to query an IP and get the results from ip-api: https://ip-api.com/

-This is a fantastic site and I hope the continue to provide this
+This is a fantastic site, and I hope they continue to provide this service.

-Allows flag -p to replace the properties output
+Allows flag -p to replace the properties output.

 ## Build